Spherical varieties and p-adic families of cohomology classes: Applications to GSp(4)

 such that for all $a,b,q,r$ as above, and any cuspidal automorphic representation $\Pi$ of weight $(a, b)$ ordinary at $p$, the image of ${}_{c_1, c_2} z_{\et}$ under evaluation at $(a,b,q,r)$ and projection into $H^1(\QQ, W_{\Pi_f}^*(-q))$ is $(-2)^{-q} \cE \cdot \operatorname{pr}_{\Pi}\left({}_{c_1, c_2} z_{\et}^{[a,b,q,r]}\right)$, where $\cE$ is the Euler factor

 \end{theorem}

-\begin{remark} This refines a result in \cite[\S 17]{LZ20} in which $(a, q)$ were varying and $(b, r)$ were fixed (but only Siegel-ordinarity was assumed, rather than full Borel-ordinarity as here).
+\begin{remark} This refines \cite[Theorem 17.2.2]{LZ20}, in which $(a, q)$ were varying and $(b, r)$ were fixed (but only Siegel-ordinarity was assumed, rather than full Borel-ordinarity as here).
 In the above result, the parameter space is four-dimensional and all four parameters $(a,b,q,r)$ are varying independently. \end{remark}

 \begin{proof}We consider the groups $\wG = \GSp_4 \times \GL_1$, and $\wH = (\GL_2 \times_{\GL_1} \GL_2) \times \GL_1$.
 There is an obvious embedding $\wH \into \wG$, extending the embedding $H \into G$ used in \cite{LSZ21}.
 We can also view $\wH$ as a double cover of $\GL_2 \times \GL_2$ via $(h_1, h_2, z) \mapsto (h_1, zh_2)$.
 All of these maps are compatible with the standard Shimura data, if we take the Shimura cocharacter to project trivially into the $\GL_1$ factors of $\wG$ and $\wH$.
 The cohomology group $H^4_{\et}\Big(N_G(\Zp), \Zp(3)\Big) \mathop{\hat\otimes}\Zp[[\Zp^\times]]$ then has a natural interpretation as \'etale cohomology for $\wG$ with level $N_{\wG}(\Zp)$.